-Workshops are run by different departments, from the Bodleian Library's iSkills sessions to IT Learning Centre courses.
+Workshops are run by different departments, from the Bodleian Libraries' iSkills sessions to IT Learning Centre courses.

-This calendar brings together all the data related workshops in one convenient place.
+This Google Calendar brings together all the data-related workshops in one place.
 Booking links are available in the course description.

 Bodleian iSkills is a series of free workshops focusing on general skills and resources which can be used across a wide range of disciplines.